Tipriest/joystick_node/readme.md

 ### how to use

-1. now supported ros version:
+1. currently supported ros version: noetic
-noetic

-2.now supported joystick type: xbox
+2. currently supported joystick type: xbox

 ### how to use